skrajup/OTT-App-Project/NOTES.md

 # Doubts

-1. **how to remove genre from video genre collection when a genre is removed from db?**
+1. how to remove genre from video genre collection when a genre is removed from db?
-2.
+2. why I am not able to delete genre and removing link to video implicitly as it is working on video side?
+3.

 # References
 1. **stackoverflow error was because of implicit invocation of the `toString()` method in child entity.**